-Member's benefits in the defined contribution scheme can be invested in a broad range of assets at the discretion of each member.
+Member's benefits in the defined contribution scheme (which is part of the Baptist Pension Scheme) can be invested in a broad range of assets at the discretion of each member.
 There is a default fund into which contributions are invested if the member does not exercise the discretion available.
 The member may switch funds, free of charge, at any time.